 Soft skills are personality traits and social skills that can help you succeed at work.
 Here are some soft skills to show employees that you’re the one that they want for a blockchain-based job:

 Writing a resume is no big deal, but creating one that stands out is much harder.
 The main purpose of a resume is to show the best version of yourself on a piece of paper and make an employee take a second look.
-When applying for jobs related to the technology sector, specifically blockchain, most people believe that more is more and choose to riddle their resumes with tons of technical jargon that the common person would not understand.
+When related to the technology sector, specifically blockchain, most people believe that more is more and choose to riddle their resumes with tons of technical jargon that the common person would not understand.
 A resume isn’t meant to win you the job outright.
 It’s meant to prove your worth as a candidate, so sell yourself as best you can.
 Be you.
 Be unique.
 That way, your resume will stand out from the rest.

 With any resume, it’s important to keep it short and to the point.
 If you have a lot to show, show it, but make sure to make the most important details the most visible.
 Don’t add any extra details that employees don’t need to know.
 Don’t show them your accomplishments in something irrelevant like winning a sports championship.
 It just shows employers that you’re trying hard to find things to add to your resume.
 However, if you do add something seemingly irrelevant, show the employer HOW it makes you a better candidate.
 Add an explanation of how this experience will help you handle the job better than others can.